Donald Trump photo op at St. John's Church: "Law and order"

+Feeling that the local police response had been inadequate, Trump expressed interest in applying the 1973 Home Rule Act to assert temporary federal control of the D.C.
+Police force.
+Barr discussed the issue just before 2 p.m. with MPD's chief of police Peter Newsham at the FBI's Strategic Information and Operations Center.
+Barr recalled telling the chief of police that as long as he could "count on [Newsham] being responsive to federal needs," Barr would not recommend that the government take control of MPD.

-Later, on an 11:00 a.m. conference call with U.S. state governors from the White House Situation Room, Trump said, "You have to dominate, if you don't dominate you're wasting your time.
+On an 11:00 a.m. conference call with U.S. state governors from the White House Situation Room, Trump said, "You have to dominate, if you don't dominate you're wasting your time.
 They're going to run over you.
 You're going to look like a bunch of jerks.
 You have to dominate."
 Attorney General Barr added that "law enforcement response is not going to work unless we dominate the streets."
 Defense Secretary Mark Esper said on the call, "we need to dominate the battlespace.
 You have deep resources in the guard."
 Secretary Esper was later criticized for using military terms in relation to civil unrest.

+Later on June 1, White House aides drafted a proclamation to invoke the act.
+The Insurrection Act had last been invoked in 1992 at California's request in response to the Rodney King riots, and also been used during the Civil rights movement to enforce school integration and desegregation.

 In his Rose Garden speech on June 1 just prior to the photo op, Trump declared, "I am your president of law and order."

 Bunker visit and reactions

 On May 29, hundreds of protesters gathered outside the White House.
 Shortly after 7:00 p.m., multiple protesters crossed temporary barricades near the Treasury Department, about 350 ft from the East Wing.
-More than sixty Secret Service agents were injured, and eleven were transported to the hospital, as protestors threw objects at them and pulled down temporary fencing.
 The Secret Service placed the White House on lockdown and recommended that Trump and his family move to the Presidential Emergency Operations Center, an underground bunker, which they did.
 Trump spent almost an hour in the bunker.

 The specific security measure was kept secret until reported by The New York Times on May 31.
 Media coverage reportedly enraged Trump, who felt it gave the impression he was hiding during the protests.
+In a meeting with Alyssa Farah Griffin and Bill Barr, Trump called for the staffer who leaked the story to be executed.
 On social media, critics derided Trump as a "coward" with the moniker "Bunker Boy".
 Trump said he was in the bunker "for a tiny, little short period of time… much more for an inspection" rather than because of any imminent danger.
 This accounting of events was later contradicted by Attorney General William Barr, who said the May 29 protests "were so bad that the Secret Service recommended that the President go down to the bunker".
 Trump's displeasure over the coverage reportedly led to his decision to stage a photo op at St. John's Church.